bibanon/bibanon/Books/Anarchist-Cookbook/Phreaking/Boxes/Aqua-Box.md

-Aqua Box Plans                                            by Jolly Roger
+_by Jolly Roger)

-Every true phreaker lives in fear of the dreadded F.B.I.
-'Lock In Trace.'
+Every true phreaker lives in fear of the dreadded F.B.I. _Lock In Trace._
 For a long time, it was impossible to escape from the Lock In Trace.
 This box does offer an escape route with simple directions to it.
 This box is quite a simple concept, and almost any phreaker with basic